Pork Tenderloin Glaze Brown Sugar

 This simple recipe is to make a honey, mustard and brown sugar glazed pork loin or pork tenderloin.

 We often buy a nice piece of pork steak here in Ireland as it is easy to cook and we can eat for two days from one large steak.

-All you have to do is glaze the pork and put it in the oven.
-Then serve it up with some roasted vegetables that you put in the oven at the end of the oven cycle and bingo you are done!
+It is so simple – all you have to do is glaze the pork and put it in the oven.
+Then serve it up with some roasted vegetables that you put in the oven at the end of the oven cycle and BINGO! you are done!